tanjong pagar

 • Chinatown

 There's nothing quite like a comforting hot cup of kopi to start your day – and Tanjong Pagar is the place to be for OG coffee spots.
-Quite arguably the most iconic Kopitiam in Singapore, Tong Ah Eating House was once located at the triangular building at the junction of Teck Lim and Keong Saik Road (now home to Potato Head Singapore) and has since moved a few stalls down away from its original spot.
-But it's still a local favourite for super crispy kaya toast, French toast and kopi, the beans for which are even roasted in-house.
+Quite arguably the most iconic Kopitiam in Singapore, Tong Ah Eating House was once located at the triangular building at the junction of Teck Lim and Keong Saik Road (now home to 1939 Singapore).
+It has since moved a few stalls away from its original spot.
+But it's still a local favourite for super crispy kaya toast, French toast and kopi – where the beans are roasted in-house.

 • Shopping